Coax unbalanced by definition?

 Ishield, inner = −Id

-The “ham problem” appears when the outside of the shield carries additional current (common-mode) that is not part of the internal TEM pair.
+The station problem appears when the outside of the shield carries additional current that is not part of the internal TEM pair:

-So if your definition of unbalanced is “one conductor is ground,” you’ve already lost the plot, because coax’s normal operation is not “signal to ground,” it’s “signal between two conductors.”
+So if your definition of unbalanced is “one conductor is ground,” you have already lost the plot.
+Coax’s normal operation is not “signal to ground.”
+It is “signal between two conductors,” with equal-and-opposite current inside the cable.

 The real origin of the “unbalanced coax” story: the shield has an outside surface